 CZM's StormSmart Properties fact sheets—developed as part of the StormSmart Coasts Program—give coastal property owners options to effectively reduce erosion and storm damage while minimizing impacts to the shoreline and neighboring properties.

-Coastal bioengineering projects use a combination of deep-rooted plants and erosion-control products made of natural, biodegradable materials, such as coir rolls.
+Fact Sheet 4 discusses coastal bioengineering projects that use a combination of deep-rooted plants and erosion-control products made of natural, biodegradable materials, called coir rolls.
 Coir rolls are long, cylindrical rolls of mesh packed with coir fibers (i.e., coconut husk fibers).
 They can be stitched together to provide a continuous physical barrier that helps reduce erosion of exposed sediments on a bank.
 Coir rolls can be used on both sheltered and some exposed sites where there is dry beach at high tide, but may require more frequent maintenance in exposed conditions.

 - PDF Version of Fact Sheet 4 (1 MB)

 - Cost Comparison Chart (PDF, 99 KB) - Compares relative costs of shoreline stabilization options.